Melanie Pearson: 2021–2025

 Melanie later tells Toadie that she has moved on and accepted their relationship would never work.
 This makes Toadie's mental health decline and she tries to support him.
 Toadie becomes concerned about Holly's involvement with Heath.
 Melanie and Toadie investigate a house Heath was renting and are kidnapped by Justin Ashton (Richard Sutherland).
 He puts them on a train to the outback where Heath and Holly are staying and locks them in an abandoned house.
 The police are informed that they have gone missing.
 They eventually escape after being kept tied up for days.
 Melanie rescues Holly from a sufficating in a corn silo and Heath chases them with a gun.
 Heath begins firing erratically and Melanie finds shelter.
 Holly pushes him into the river and he is eaten by a crocodile.
 Melanie finds Mackenzie with a gunshot wound in her shoulder.
 The police arrive and fly them back to Erinsborough.
 She comforts Toadie through his separation from Terese and moves into an apartment at Lassiters.
 She then invites Krista to move in and decides to re-join dating apps.
 Melanie meets Victor Stone (Craig Hall) and goes on a date with him, unaware he is Jane's ex-husband.
 She agrees to remain friends when she discovers the truth, not wanting to ruin her friendship with Jane.
 Melanie begins to develop feelings for Victor and they arrange a date, but he stands her up after Jane kisses him.
 Victor's daughter Nicolette Stone (Hannah Monson) gets in Melanie's ear to bring him and Jane back together.
 She decides to leave Erinsborough after Jane and Victor agree to give things another go.
 However, after they break up, Jane tells Melanie that she would be ok with her dating Victor.
 She has a farewell party on Power road, before leaving for Gippsland where she and Victor kiss.
 She later returns to Erinsborough briefly for the wedding of Krista and Leo, and tells Aaron that her and Victor are still going strong.

+Melanie returned for the final episode when she toured Ramsey Hills and Robinson Towers with former and current residents due to Ramsey Street being demolished for a new highway.
+The show ended with it unknown what will happen to Ramsey Street.